 Specific requirements

-6.57
+6.59 Issuers wishing to make payments to their securities holders must comply with all relevant provisions of the Act and specifically with Section 46 of the Act.

-A pro rata payment to all securities holders will not require the approval from securities holders.
+6.60 A pro rata payment to all securities holders will not require the approval from securities holders.